Suffer, Survive

 Suffer, Survive is the third album from Canadian hardcore punk band No Warning.
 The album is the band's debut release on the Machine Shop label, and features a melodic hardcore and nu metal sound.

 The album was produced by then Sum 41 manager/producer Greig Nori.

-Videos were made for the singles "Bad Timing" and "Back to Life".
-The song "Breeding Insanity" was featured in the 2005 video game Need For Speed: Underground Rivals and NFL Street 2.
+Music videos were made for the singles "Bad Timing" and "Back to Life".
+The song "Breeding Insanity" was featured in the 2005 video game Need For Speed: Underground Rivals and NFL Street 2, and "Bad Timing" was included in the 2006 video game Crusty Demons.